Siphon880gh/rapid-tools-suite/readme.md

 **BEST PRACTICE: RAPID DEVELOPMENT**<br/>
 You can develop faster by working on markup, css, then javascript and php.
 Have Rapid figure out the Ajax and PHP code for you, then add it over to your PHP.<br/>

-Use Command-Line Bootstrap, Placeholders, and Lorem Ipsum to make the website layout.
+Use Command-Line Bootstrap, Placeholders, and Lorem Ipsum to make the site layout.
 Edit styles inside Chrome's DevTools.
 Have an editor opened so you can take advantage of the syntax highlighting and tabbing/newlines when needed.<br/>

 You may also want to take advantage of JSFiddle.
 Over at JSFiddle, try to leave CSS out of HTML.
 Write markup first and do your best to use HTML5 tags whenever possible (article, section, aside, nav, header, footer, etc).
 You can use JSFiddle to work on the entire site layout or part of a layout.
 In the latter case, you may want to wrap in a div so you can style only that part of the site in the CSS (you can use an online SASS editor to quickly change the CSS queries to reflect that div wrapping).<br/>